laacz/aoc-2023/readme.md

 ## Day 12

 Struggled with this one almost to a point where I'd just peek at other solutions.
 Part two required only some memoization.

+## Day 13

+Both parts were really nice ones.
+I overly optimized, as was almost sure that the second part would be something huge.
+Well.
+It was not.